 Fresh fruit: fruits with a tough exterior work best for travel, such as apples, oranges and bananas (not too ripe).

 Homemade granola, muffins, cookies, energy bars, etc: the following recipes are nutrient-dense and designed to get you through the day, whether it be an extended period of driving or long hours in the office.
-Just throw them in a ziploc bag and go.
+Just throw them in a zipper-lock bag and go.

 5. Have fun!